 Although this tour isn’t free, it will only cost €14 for adults and €12 for students.
 Many travelers tip between €10-€15 after a pay-what-you-wish tour, so this is a quite fairly priced outing.

-This Madrid tour is available in both English and Spanish daily at 14:30 (2:30 pm) starting in September.
+This Madrid tour is available in both English and Spanish on Saturday and Sunday at 14:30 (2:30 pm).